rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 lxc delete my-container --force
 ```

 Now, thanks to tab -command-completion, user error, and the fact that “d” sits next to “s” on most keyboards, you can accidentally delete containers.
-This is known, in the business, as THE BIG OOPS.
-(Or at least it’ll be known as THE BIG OOPS when I’m done here.)

 To defend against that, you can set any container to be “protected” (making the process of deleting them take an extra step) with this command: